xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 It looks like 4000 entries were received quickly and didn't trigger any error.

-### Test with 6000 rules
+### 6000 rules

-Moving the cursor to 6000 rules now.
+Moving the cursor to 6000 rules now, twice the supported level.

 The BGP part is learnt almost instantly.